Jdo300/Roo-Code/cline_docs/activeContext.md

 ## Next Steps

-With the initial functional testing of the `roo-ipc-bridge` MCP server complete, the focus shifts to addressing known limitations and improving overall robustness of the underlying system.
+With the initial functional testing of the `roo-ipc-bridge` MCP server and generalization of delta streaming logic complete, the focus shifts to addressing known limitations and improving overall robustness of the underlying system.

-1. **Address Remaining Underlying IPC Bugs:**
+1. **Address Remaining Underlying IPC Bugs (Highest Priority):**
     - Prioritize fixing the underlying IPC functional failures:
         - `ResumeTask` (IPC command needs fixing)
         - `cancelTask <taskId>` (timeout - investigate if MCP can handle this gracefully or if IPC fix is needed)